Lewis and Clark Centennial Exposition: Exposition

 The exposition opened on June 1, 1905, and ran until October 15, 1905, a four and a half month span.
 It included exhibitions from 21 nations and 16 U.S. states, as well as numerous branches of the federal government, and private organizations.
-The Multnomah Athletic Club an amateur club from Portland, Oregon assisted in organizing the Lewis and Clark Athletic Games and Championship Contests.
+The Multnomah Athletic Club, an amateur club from Portland, Oregon, assisted in organizing the Lewis and Clark Athletic Games and Championship Contests.

 Exhibits

 The largest exhibit by a foreign nation was Italy's, whose pavilion contained a large collection of marble statues.
 Germany and France also spent enormous sums on their exhibits, the latter providing a replica of the drawing room of King Louis XIV.
 Japan spent $1 million (a significant sum in 1905) on its exhibit, including numerous cultural artifacts such as porcelains, silks, and lanterns.

 States with exhibits at the exposition were: Alaska, Arizona, California, Colorado, Idaho, Illinois, Louisiana, Maine, Massachusetts, Missouri, Montana, Nebraska, New York, North Dakota, Oregon, Oklahoma, Utah, Washington, and Wyoming.
 Each attending state was granted a day to publicize its exhibit, often attended by visiting dignitaries.

 There were extensive exhibits on topics such as agriculture, technology, and music.
 The Mormon Tabernacle Choir sent an exhibit, as did the Smithsonian Institution; numerous famous artists such as Claude Monet were featured.
 Some of the exhibits were controversial (and by modern standards, offensive), such as an exhibit of Philippines Igorot tribespeople; displayed in order to convince the American populace of the legitimacy of the recent U.S. conquest of the Philippines, taken from Spain in the recently concluded Spanish–American War.
 The exhibit included Igorots living in a simulated village, engaging in traditional activities.
 Some of these activities, such as preparation and consumption of dog meat, would be viewed as primitive to most visitors.

+The "Many Acres Of Roses" exhibit and the Rose Day event were designed and created by a local florist George Otten.
+He grew 5,000 roses on site for two years for the exposition and decorated the room in the auditorium for a flower show and competition.

 Many exhibitors had to be turned away due to lack of space.